Are you tired of your Skullcandy earbuds not charging?

 This can occur if the port has become dirty or damaged, preventing the connection between the charger and earbuds.

-To troubleshoot this issue, first, try cleaning the charging port with a soft-bristled brush or compressed air.
+First, try cleaning the charging port with a soft-bristled brush or compressed air to troubleshoot this issue.
 Be sure to clean it gently to avoid causing any damage.

 If cleaning does not resolve the issue, inspect the charging port for any visible signs of damage such as bent pins or debris blocking the connection.